Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 What is lean product management?

 Lean product management is a product development approach based on Eric Ries' lean startup method.
-The goal is to create products that deliver maximum value to customers with minimal waste by incorporating customer feedback at every stage of the development lifecycle.
+The goal is to create kick ass products that deliver maximum value to customers with minimal waste by incorporating customer feedback at every stage of the product life cycle.

 Lean product management has many components.
 To make it easier to understand, we’ve boiled it down to four.